zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 ## Introduction

-We've seen that it is entirely possible to create our own serializers from scratch.
-This issue is common enough, though, that there are some popular standardized serializer options available we can use.
-In this lesson, we are going to look at the [Fast JSON API][fast_jsonapi] gem and use it to create serialized JSON data from the previous lesson.
+We've seen that it is entirely possible to create our own service class serializers from scratch.
+This issue is common enough, though, that there are some popular standardized serializer options available for us to use.
+In this lesson, we are going to look at one popular option, the [Fast JSON API][fast_jsonapi] gem and use it to create a close approximation to our JSON data from the previous lessons.

 The files in this lesson were populated using the API-only Rails build.
 Run `rails db:migrate` and `rails db:seed` to follow along.